European Union (EU) - Export requirements for fish and seafood

 A replacement certificate cannot be issued for errors in the initial certificate concerning the identification of the consignment, its traceability and the guarantees provided for in the initial certificate for the consignment.

-Changes to the information concerning the consignee, the importer, the border control post of entry into the EU or the means of transport changes after the certificate has been issued may not require a replacement certificate.
+Changes to the information concerning the consignee, the importer, the border control post of entry into the EU or the means of transport after the certificate has been issued may not require a replacement certificate.
 It is strongly recommended to work closely with your importer in the EU to reflect these changes in the common health entry document (CHED) generated by the importer.

 Further processing means any type of measures and techniques, carried out before the placing on the market for human consumption, affecting anatomical wholeness, such as bleeding, evisceration, heading, slicing and filleting which produce waste or by-products which could cause a risk of disease spread.